Machinima 48HFP Official Filmmaking Rules

 - Outputting to tape or other media

 - Organizing Cast

 - Scouting/Securing Locations

 - Still photographs are permitted, provided that the team has the rights to them.
-The photos do not need to be created during the 48 hour time period; however, stills created outside of the official 48 hour time period may not be used in sequence to create the illusion of motion.
+The photos do not need to be created during the “Official 48 Hour Time Period”; however, stills created outside of the official 48 hour time period may not be used in sequence to create the illusion of motion.

 - Teams will be given the option of relinquishing the genre selected in the drawing for a Wild Card genre.
-If opting for the Wild Card, teams may not go back to their original genre.
+If opting for the Wild Card, teams must successfully communicate this to the city prodSucer by 14:10 US Eastern Standard Time and may not go back to their original genre.